The Buenassa Refinery Project

 Buenassa is developing a copper and cobalt hydrometallurgical refinery in Lualaba Province, at the heart of the Democratic Republic of Congo’s (DRC) Copperbelt.
 This project positions Buenassa as a pioneering Congolese-owned company with the ambition to redefine global access to critical minerals through responsible local beneficiation.

-Built to meet the increasing global demand for battery-grade cobalt sulfate salts and LME Grade A copper cathodes, the refinery aligns with the DRC’s strategy for value addition and local processing.
+Built to meet the increasing global demand for battery-grade cobalt metal & sulphate salts and LME Grade A copper cathodes, the refinery aligns with the DRC’s strategy for value addition and local processing.
 The plant will operate without a captive mine, sourcing concentrate from existing operations where the state holds equity, as well as through commercial and offtake agreements.

 ABOUT THE PLANT